-- have been taken out of the The Heights by their parents and are being educated outside the school system e.g. home education (the school will obtain written confirmation/information from the parents) - have ceased to attend The Heights and no longer live within reasonable distance of the school at which they are registered - have been certified by a Doctor or Specialist as unlikely to be in a fit state of health to attend school before ceasing to be of compulsory school age, and neither he/she nor his/her parent has indicated the intention to continue to attend the school after ceasing to be of compulsory school age - are in custody for a period of more than four months due to a final court order and the proprietor does not reasonably believe they will be returning to the school at the end of that period - have been permanently excluded.
+• have been taken out of the The Heights by their parents and are being educated outside the school system e.g. elected home education (the school will obtain written confirmation/ information from the parents)

+• have ceased to attend The Heights and no longer live within reasonable distance of the school at which they are registered

+• have been certified by a Doctor or Specialist as unlikely to be in a fit state of health to attend school before ceasing to be of compulsory school age, and neither he/she nor his/her parent has indicated the intention to continue to attend the school after ceasing to be of compulsory school age

+• are in custody for a period of more than four months due to a final court order and the proprietor does not reasonably believe they will be returning to the school at the end of that period

+• have been permanently excluded.

 The local authority will be notified if and when the school is to delete a pupil from its register under the above circumstances.
 This should be done as soon as the grounds for deletion are met, but no later than deleting the pupil's name from the register.
-It is essential that schools comply with this duty, so that local authorities can, as part of their duty to identify children of compulsory school age who are missing education, follow up with any child who might be in danger of not receiving an education and who might be at risk of abuse or neglect.
+It is essential that schools comply with this duty, so that local authorities can, as part of their duty to identify children of compulsory school age who are absent from education for prolonged periods of time, follow up with any child who might be in danger of not receiving an education and who might be at risk of abuse or neglect.

-This is done through the Educational Welfare Service.
+This is done through the Attendance Support Team.

-Before deletion we will notify the EWO of any children vulnerable to going missing.
-If children move schools and The Heights is notified through a third party, then the EWO will also be informed.
+Before deletion we will notify the ASW (Attendance Support Worker) of any children susceptible to going missing.
+If children move schools and The Heights is notified through a third party, then the ASW will also be informed.
 We will endeavour to follow up any such moves through the admissions team at the appropriate authority.